-Here are all tell tale signs that you are too involved in day to day running of works.
+Here are all tell-tale signs that you involve yourself too much in day to day running of works.
 You need to manage this if you need the company to grow.

 - Setting more SOPs so staff understand the workload better

 - Training staff and spending time with them to develop and improve